build-server-protocol/build-server-protocol/CONTRIBUTING.md

 ## Some notes on maintenance

-As BSP is becoming more popular and widely used it's important that all the main parties involved come to an agreement on what is going to be added and merge into the protocol.
+As BSP is becoming more popular and widely used, it's important that all the main parties involved come to an agreement on what is going to be added and merge into the protocol.
 In order to ensure this happen we have a [feature request template](./.github/ISSUE_TEMPLATE/feature_request.yml) that will have a section